basils-garden/types/README.md

 # SS+ Types
 This repository holds file type documentation for Sound Space+, including unimplemented and WIP types.

+Unless otherwise specified, all numbers listed are little endian and all integers are unsigned.